zer0cache/matic-docs/docs/home/architecture/contracts/staking.md

 - Where they will bid more than the last bid made for the slot.
 - The Process of Participating in Auction is outlined here:
-    - Auction are automatically started once the slot is opened.
+    - Auction is automatically started once the slot is opened.
     - To start participating in auction, Call `startAuction()`
     - This will lock your assets in Stack Manager.
     - If another potential validator stakes more than your stake then locked tokens will be returned back to you.
     - Again, Stake more to win this Auction.
-- At the end of the auction period, The highest bidder wins and becomes a Validator on Polygon's Network.
+- At the end of the auction period, the highest bidder wins and becomes a Validator on Polygon's Network.

-> Please keep full node running if your are participating in auction to avoid Slashing of stake due to inactive Node as a validator.
+> Please keep full node running if you are participating in auction to avoid Slashing of stake due to inactive Node as a validator.

 To process of a becoming a validator after the highest bidder won the slot is here: